matthewbrake/ocr-bill-v3/GUIDE/01-Project-Setup.md

     ```bash
     npm start
     ```
-3. You will see the same `server running...` message.
+3. You will see a `server running...` message.

 ### Step 4: Access the Application